mn22nw/favovid/README.md

     * Add inputfield on top of the 'videoboardContainer' where you can add a new youtubevideo

 ***Completed features:***
-* When pressing the playbutton, it loads the iframe and hide the image etc. (imgContainer).
+* When pressing the playbutton it loads the iframe and hides the image etc. (imgContainer).
 (I have images first, since they load faster)
+* Restricted routes depening on auth-status

 Built on top of the [https://github.com/gaearon/react-transform-boilerplate](https://github.com/gaearon/react-transform-boilerplate)